COVID-19 Vaccine FAQs

 Once the body has produced COVID-19 antibodies thanks to the vaccine, how long will that protection last?

+sure at this point, but we're seeing data that suggests booster shots are needed.
 Some people think we will need one yearly, taken along with the annual flu

 shot.